John-Keogh/screen-tapper/README.md

 ## Electronic Hardware

 The brains of this device started out on an Arduino Uno R3, but I have since upgraded to an Arduino Mega 2560 for the additional space and I/O support.
-The power comes from a 5V 6A DC wall plug that interfaces with a barrel jack adapter.
+The power comes from a USB wall adapter through the USB-B port.
 Interaction with the mobile device is carried out by two 5V solenoid valves that are controlled using one MOSFET each.
 A Real Time Clock (RTC) module provides time-keeping, and a series of buttons allow for limited manual control.
 An LCD screen provides additional external information.
 The RTC, MOSFETs, buttons, etc. are all connected using a couple of breadboards.

 ## Software